 Expect Disney to come in at similar price points in every country that it launches in, though it won't of course be able to offer the same sort of bundles – Hulu and ESPN are exclusive to the US, for example.

 In the meantime, this staggered international roll out might leave Disney with something of a privacy problem on its hands.
 Disney has already got into hot water on social media by revealing spoilers about The Mandalorian, for example, before most of the world has had chance to see it, while hacked Disney+ logins have been put up for sale on the web.

 Disney Plus channels, movies and TV shows

-Big blockbuster movies like the updated Lion King and the updated Aladdin are included, as is the second series of The Mandalorian of course.
+Big blockbuster movies like the updated Lion King and the updated Aladdin are included, as is the second series of The Mandalorian of course (and we're continuing to get news about that).
 Falcon And The Winter Soldier and WandaVision are both arriving in 2020 too (the latter seems to have been pulled forward from 2021).

 Disney has built up a huge vault of video content down the years, so you're never going to be short of movies and TV shows to watch when you sign up for a Disney+ subscription.
 From classic Disney productions to newly acquired franchises like The Simpsons, there's a fine mix of stuff available.

 Indeed, you might have noticed some of this content disappearing from other platforms so that it can be exclusive to Disney's new streaming service.
 Even Disney's own properties might start shrinking, with recent news reports suggesting the Marvel Television company is going to be scaled down.
 It seems that certain content will disappear and reappear while Disney sorts out its licenses with other services.

 And the content just keeps on coming: February 2020 will see the arrival of Toy Story 4 on Disney Plus, for example, alongside a host of new episodes for shows like Marvel's Hero Project (those are dropping once a week at the moment).